 This is a stitch that takes a little practice.
 When you start out, you may find that your drop stitches are a bit uneven.
 However, with some practice, you’ll get into a groove of placing stitches and keeping your tension even.

-One thing I talk about a bit in the video and wanted to mention here, was the direction you work.
+One thing I talk about a bit in the video tutorial and wanted to mention here, was the direction you work.
 Like I mentioned before, you work this stitch from left to right.
-But it can also be worked from right to left.
+But this is largely personal preference; it can also be worked from right to left.
 The major difference will be the way the base of the stitch looks from the front.
 If you skip ahead to 4:11 of the video, you can see what I’m talking about.

 Video Tutorial